If you are looking for a law school with a history of diversity, we encourage you to take a serious look at the University of Wisconsin Law School.

 Administrative Law, Environmental Law, Law and Science, Natural Resources Law

 Raised in the South by two chemists, Professor Tai entered the legal profession to learn how to improve the use of science in environmental protection.
-She has written on the consideration of scientific studies and environmental justice concerns by administrative agencies, and is currently studying the role of scientific dialogues before the judicial system.
-Her teaching interests include environmental justice, risk regulation, and comparative Asian environmental law.
-She began her legal career as an appellate attorney in the Environment and Natural Resources Division of the U.S. Department of Justice, where she briefed and argued cases on a range of issues, from the protection of endangered cave species in Texas to the issuance of dredge and fill permits under the Clean Water Act.
+They have written on the consideration of scientific studies and environmental justice concerns by administrative agencies, and is currently studying the role of scientific dialogues before the judicial system.
+Their teaching interests include environmental justice, risk regulation, and comparative Asian environmental law.
+They began their legal career as an appellate attorney in the Environment and Natural Resources Division of the U.S. Department of Justice, where they briefed and argued cases on a range of issues, from the protection of endangered cave species in Texas to the issuance of dredge and fill permits under the Clean Water Act.
 Professor Tai served as a judicial law clerk on the U.S. Court of Appeals for the Sixth Court.

 Professor Emeritus | LL.B., Harvard University